 Suppose we drain the cubic meter of rainwater as inconvenient stormwater instead of leaving it in the ecosystem, giving it a chance to evaporate locally.
-Stormwater eventually makes its way into the sea, yet 700 kWh of its heat remains in the troposphere and contributes to its overheating.
+Stormwater eventually makes its way into the sea, yet 700 kWh of its heat per cubic meter remains in the troposphere and contributes to its overheating.
 (We call this the sensible heat).

 We know from the physical nature of the Earth’s energy flows that once the Sun rays reach the Earth’s surface, they transform into either the latent heat provided there is a sufficient amount of water, or the sensible heat should the ecosystem lacks water.
 Carbon dioxide is not relevant to this physical principle of energy flows.